ulule/developers.ulule.com/content/authentication/oauth2.md

 ## Refresh the access token

-An access token expires after 10 hours.
+Access tokens expire after 10 hours.

-Because you don't store the user passwords in plain text in your database, you can't generate a new access token automatically without asking the user credentials again.
+Because you don't store user passwords in plain text in your database, you can't generate new access tokens automatically without asking the user credentials again.
 In terms of user experience, this would be pretty bad.

 To address this issue, we also provide a *refresh token* which allows you to generate a new access token: